Latest posts by David (see all)

 Don’t count out DC forever.
 If there’s one type of person who can still win against all odds, it’s a superhero.
 In the movies, they rise up by coming to terms with their mistakes, following the wise path and relying the rest of the way on heart and hard work.
 Whether DC – or any other company in a similar position – will actually do so is their decision alone.

 Want to make the right impression with your target audience?
 Outsource to Lexicon Business Communications in Bangkok.
-We provide a range of on-brand content writing, digital marketing, branding and visual design services.

 We can create your corporate branding (logo, colour scheme, brand guidelines), write your website content, blogs and thought leadership, create explainer videos for your company and its products, connect with your target audience through social media marketing, and ensure that you reach the first page on Google.